HuyaneMatsu/hata/docs/topics/typing_interactions.md

 ![](assets/typing_interactions_0002.gif)

-You may also spread out the annotation into multiple metadata fields.
+You can also spread out annotation to multiple metadata fields.

 ```py3
 from typing import Annotated